 Sit down and write a list of your financial goals.
 Once you have shared them with each other, focus on similar goals.

-This could be saving for a home or clearing debt.
+This could be saving for a home, starting a couple's side hustle, or clearing debt.
 Regardless of the goal, combining your efforts will make you more effective at saving money.

 16. The 30-day declutter couples challenge